ziglang/zig/README.md

    syntax.
  * The binaries produced by Zig have complete debugging information so you can, for example, use GDB to debug your software.
+ * Debug mode optimizes for fast compilation time and crashing when undefined behavior *would* happen.
  * Release mode produces heavily optimized code.
 What other projects call "Link Time Optimization" Zig does automatically.
  * Mark functions as tests and automatically run them with `zig test`.